Confused and in Need of Clarification?

 I slipped and fell inside or outside a public transport vehicle, can I get any compensation?

 If the public transport vehicle hits another vehicle or object, it’s treated as a motor vehicle accident.
 If you are injured and the public transport vehicle does not have an accident with any vehicle or object, it is not treated as a motor vehicle accident.
-This means that you can’t receive accident benefit compensation from the driver’s insurance company.
+This means that you can’t receive accident benefit compensation from the transit authority's insurance company.
 Instead, you can sue the transportation company that the driver works for to get compensation for your treatment and any losses you suffer, such as income replacement and housekeeping.
+You should contact a lawyer to review the fact situation to determine whether you have a viable case against the transit authority.

 "The law isn't justice.
 It's a very imperfect mechanism.
 If you press exactly the right buttons and are also lucky, justice may show up in the answer.
 A mechanism is all the law was ever intended to be." ~Raymond Chandler